Frequently Asked Questions

 What equipment do you provide for an event?

 Our goal is to make sure that we are one less thing to worry about, so we provide ANYTHING we can to make the event a success.
 This means a full sound system for the band at receptions and a smaller sound system for ceremonies; both set-ups are tailored to your venue.
-We always have wireless microphones at receptions for toasts and announcements, and if playing the ceremony, we can provide a wireless lapel microphone for the officiant and/or readers at no extra charge.
-We provide dance floor lighting and have a DJ set up for keeping background music going during dinner and dance music during band breaks.
+We always have wireless microphones at receptions for toasts and announcements, and if playing the ceremony, we can provide a wireless lapel microphone for the officiant and/or readers all at no extra charge as part of playing the ceremony.
+We provide dynamic dance floor lighting and have a DJ set up for keeping background music going during dinner and dance music during band breaks.

 For events greater than 500 guests, please let us know as we have several full-service sound and production companies with whom we work.